Null hypothesis: Basic definitions

-Statistical significance test: "Very roughly, the procedure for deciding goes like this: Take a random sample from the population.
-If the sample data are consistent with the null hypothesis, then do not reject the null hypothesis; if the sample data are inconsistent with the null hypothesis, then reject the null hypothesis and conclude that the alternative hypothesis is true."
+A statistical significance test starts with a random sample from a population.
+If the sample data are consistent with the null hypothesis, then you do not reject the null hypothesis; if the sample data are inconsistent with the null hypothesis, then you reject the null hypothesis and conclude that the alternative hypothesis is true.

-The following adds context and nuance to the basic definitions.

-Given the test scores of two random samples, one of men and one of women, does one group differ from the other?
+Consider the following example.
+Given the test scores of two random samples, one of men and one of women, does one group score better than the other?
 A possible null hypothesis is that the mean male score is the same as the mean female score: